kaushikmupadhya/genai-from-basics-to-production/README.md

 This project leverages **Google Colaboratory** and popular open-source libraries to provide an accessible, practical learning experience for everyone.

 Happy learning! 😊

+⭐ **PS: Don't forget to drop a star on this repo if you like it!** ⭐